To: Diane F.

 Subject: Free will incompatible with determinism and indeterminism

-Thank you for your email of 29 November, with your first essay for Possible World Machine in response to the question, 'Examine the claims that freedom of the will ins incompatible with determinism and also incompatible with indeterminism.
+Thank you for your email of 6 December, with your first essay for Possible World Machine, in response to the question, 'Examine the claims that freedom of the will is incompatible with determinism, and also with indeterminism.'

 All the best,